VU-IVM/DamageScanner/README.md

 **Requirements:** [NumPy](http://www.numpy.org/), [pandas](https://pandas.pydata.org/), [geopandas](http://geopandas.org/), [matplotlib](https://matplotlib.org/), [rasterio](https://github.com/mapbox/rasterio), [tqdm](https://github.com/tqdm/tqdm)

 ## Installation

+1. Open the python environment in your command prompt or bash in which you want to install this package.
+2. Type ``pip install damagescanner`` and it should install itself into your python environment.
+3. Now you can import the package like any other package!

 1. Clone the repository or download the package on your computer and extract the folder.
 2. Go to the DamageScanner folder in your command prompt or bash.
 3. Type ``python setup.py install`` and it should install itself into your python environment.